Australia and the International Maritime Organization

 Australia is working with other nations to keep the IMO at the forefront of international developments.

-Australia promotes new measures that not only complement our coastal state interests, but also balance international environmental and social considerations.
+Australia promotes new measures that complement our coastal state interests and balance international environmental and social considerations.

 Australia is a strong advocate of openness, transparency and access to information at the IMO.
 Australia initiated a significant program of reform in 2018 to keep the IMO a modern, democratic and dynamic standard-setting body.